ericsilberstein1/learn-nanochat/readme.md

 * Make sure I understand why we init many layers to zero

 * Replace my wholesale copy of muon.py with one I hand copied and understand

+* Understand meta init

+* With AdamW, for example, why do we still modify the LR in the training loop?